-On the Virtues of Knockoffs, or, How to Make an Encrypted Journal on Your Computer09 Feb 2016 tagged in how to
+On the Virtues of Knockoffs, or, How to Make an Encrypted Journal on Your Computer

 I used to use a journal app called Day One.
 It was a good enough app, given how infrequently I used it.
 It synced across my devices, it was a pleasing shade of start-up blue, and it was featured often enough in the App Store that I felt reasonably confident that it wasn’t going anywhere anytime soon.
 I put around four hundred entries in it over the course of three or so years.